MHamzaS45/Hollow-Purple/README.md

 > Motion and Reversal.
 “Cursed Technique Lapse: Blue.
 Cursed Technique Reversal: Red.
 When these two collide, an imaginary mass is born… Imaginary Technique: Hollow Purple.” <br><br> <i> Gojo Satoru, Jujutsu Kaisen </i>

-The following is a computer vision minigame, where hand tracking technology is utilized for users to be able to recreate Satoru Gojo's Cursed Technique: Limitless moves from the hit manga <i> Jujutsu Kaisen </i> 呪術廻戦; rgh.
-'Sorcery Fight'
+The following is a computer vision minigame, where hand tracking technology is utilized for users to be able to recreate Satoru Gojo's Cursed Technique: Limitless moves from the hit manga
+<i> Jujutsu Kaisen </i> (呪術廻戦; rgh.
+'Sorcery Fight').

 <br> <p align ="center">